 But pesto can be used in so many ways beyond pasta as well.
 For example, pesto potatoes are a great way to jazz up a roasted potato side dish.
 Or, swirl a hefty dollop into mashed potatoes or mashed rutabaga for added flavor.

-It’s also a delicious topper to almost any grilled beef, fish, chicken or pork.
+It’s also a delicious topper to almost any grilled beef or wrapped into flank steak pinwheels as well as fish like a baked pesto salmon recipe, chicken or pork.

 It can be swirled into yogurt or sour cream to make a savory sauce that’s both great for topping meats or using as a dipper for vegetables in an appetizer spread.
 Consider serving it with veggie fries such as parsnip fries or green bean fries.